TheraBreath (brand)

-TheraBreath is a brand of oral care products with its headquarters in Los Angeles, California.
+TheraBreath is an American brand of oral care products that is headquartered in Los Angeles, California.
 The company's products treat issues related to halitosis.
-The company is known as the Breath Company in the United Kingdom.
+The company is known as The Breath Co in the United Kingdom.

 History

-TheraBreath was formed by Dr. Harold Katz in 1993.
+Dr. Harold Katz embarked on research to discover the cause of bad breath in the early 90's as a result of him being unable to treat it in his own daughter.
+In 1994, he formed Therabreath.
 Its products use chlorine dioxide to treat bad breath as well as issues surrounding the tongue, throat, gum tissue, and tonsils.

+In December 2021, the company was acquired by Church & Dwight for a reported amount of $580 million.